Is CBD Effective Without THC?

 CBD has been shown to calm or negate these effects.

-In fact, the ratio of CBD to THC is a good determinant for whether there will be a high feeling at all with THC or cannabis.
+In fact, the ratio of CBD to THC is a good determinant of whether there will be a high feeling at all with THC or cannabis.

 Anything 10:1 CBD to THC and higher is generally accepted as not being able to impair or cause a high feeling.